Mapping the Role of Intellectuals in Iranian Modern and Contemporary History

 - Professor Farzin Vahdat (Vassar College – USA) on "Islamic Thinkers”

 Admission: £10 standard; £5 students (proof of students status required).
-The registration fee includes lunch and refreshments.
+The registration fee includes lunch.

 Organiser: Centre for Iranian Studies